godotengine/godot-docs/tutorials/scripting/pausing_games.rst

 -  **Pausable**: Process the node (and its children in Inherit mode) only when the game is not paused.
--  **WhenPaused**: Process the node (and its children in Inherit mode)only when the game is paused.
+-  **WhenPaused**: Process the node (and its children in Inherit mode) *only* when the game is paused.
--  **Always**: Process the node (and its children in Inherit mode) no matter what .
-Paused or not this node will process.
+-  **Always**: Process the node (and its children in Inherit mode) no matter what.
+Paused or not, this node will process.
 -  **Disabled**: The node (and its children in Inherit mode) will not process at all.